Yvan Neyou: Sedan and Laval

 Neyou started his career with Sedan in the Championnat National, where good performances had him linked with Belgian side Standard Liège and French champions Paris Saint-Germain.
 However, he ultimately joined Ligue 2 side Laval in early 2017.
 He made his debut against Red Star on 10 February 2017, coming on as a substitute for Romain Bayard.

 Braga B

 Neyou also enjoyed a stint with Braga B, during which the team was relegated from the LigaPro to the Campeonato de Portugal.

 Saint-Étienne

 On 10 July 2020, Neyou joined Ligue 1 club Saint-Étienne on a one-year loan with an option to buy.
 He made his first appearance with the club as a substitute in the 2020 Coupe de France final against Paris Saint-Germain, which ended in a 1–0 victory for the Parisian club.

 After putting up some good performances, Neyou earned himself a permanent deal with Saint-Étienne on 18 November 2020.
 He signed a contract lasting until 2024.

-Loan to Leganés
+Leganés

 On 31 August 2022, Neyou moved to Spanish Segunda División side Leganés on a one-year loan deal.
+On 1 August 2023, he signed a permanent two-year contract with the club.

+Getafe

+Neyou joined La Liga club Getafe as a free agent on 1 July 2025, having signed a three-year contract.

 International career

+Neyou holds Cameroonian and French nationalities.

-Neyou debuted with the senior Cameroon national team in a 1–0 friendly win over Nigeria on 4 June 2021.
+He debuted with the senior Cameroon national team in a 1–0 friendly win over Nigeria on 4 June 2021.